The Designs of Santo Loquasto

 He has also designed extensively for film and dance, including more than 20 films with Woody Allen.
 In the dance world, he has worked with most major international companies, and has collaborated with Mark Morris, Jerome Robbins, Agnes de Mille, Mikhail Baryshnikov, Twyla Tharp, and Paul Taylor, among others.

-Elijah Moshinsky’s production of Verdi’s Luisa Miller—available for viewing on Met Opera on Demand in a 2018 Live in HD transmission that was also recently featured in a free stream—shows the range of his palette, with its beautiful, naturalistic sets and handsome, rich costumes (pictured above).
+Elijah Moshinsky’s production of Verdi’s Luisa Miller—available for viewing on Met Opera on Demand in a 2018 Live in HD transmission that was also featured in a free stream—shows the range of his palette, with its beautiful, naturalistic sets and handsome, rich costumes (pictured above).
 Loquasto’s other Met credits include sets and costumes for the 2002 company premiere of William Bolcom’s A View from the Bridge (pictured below) and Andrei Serban’s 2005 staging of Gounod’s Faust.

 Jonathan Tichler is the Met’s Photo Editor.